 Harold Cooper, a Red Birds clubhouse boy in 1935, kept Columbus from going without baseball in 1955 by putting together a group to buy and move the Ottawa Athletics to Columbus.
 The group also purchased the stadium itself from the St. Louis Cardinals.
 Cooper became general manager of the resulting Columbus Jets, with the ballpark becoming Jets Stadium.
 Cooper left the GM post after the 1968 campaign, but two seasons later Columbus officials refused to renovate the park at taxpayer expense and the suddenly untenable Jets were sold moved to Charleston, WV, to become the Charleston Charlies.

-In 1977, at taxpayers' expense, Cooper Stadium was renovated and expanded, renamed Franklin County Stadium, and landed an open IL franchise that became the Clippers.
+In 1977, at taxpayers' expense, ""The Coop"" was renovated and expanded, renamed Franklin County Stadium, and landed an open IL franchise that became the Clippers.
 Cooper became president of the circuit the next year, and in 1984 the county renamed the stadium for him.
 It also became the first stadium in the minors with Astroturf that year, but went natural again in 1998.

 The post-Clippers plan to redevelop it into a race/car-test track stalled out, replaced in 2019 by a proposed mixed-use development that also did not get off the ground.
 A March 2022 plan that would create a mixed-use development including a dog park finally seems to be getting traction.

 Every Sports Reference Social Media Account